nateKlaux/Naviga.Docs/Solicitor Concierge/configure_offer_groups.md

 _Multi-use codes_ determines whether a customer coupon-code is required to access the Offer Group.

-_Custom codes_ refer to codes that are customized for you.
+_Custom codes_ refer to circulation dependent codes.
+The table below shows NCS Circ example codes.
 You can apply these codes to either all or individual divisions.

 | Custom codes | Definition |
 |-|-|